Guadalupe Urbina: Early life

-Guadalupe Urbina was born 28 October 1959 in Sardinal, Guanacaste, Costa Rica as the youngest of ten children of Nicaraguan immigrants.
-Urbina was born into a rural household in a town with no electricity, and did not own shoes until she was eleven years old.
+Guadalupe Urbina was born 28 October 1959 in Sardinal, Guanacaste, Costa Rica, as the youngest of ten children of Nicaraguan immigrants.
+She was born into a rural household in a town with no electricity and did not own shoes until she was eleven years old.

 Born into a musical family, both of Urbina's parents played and sung music at home.
 Urbina recalls learning the traditional tales that she would perform through her career from her mother, Ángela Juárez, during her childhood.
-Local radio broadcast rancheras and other songs by Víctor Manuel and Joan Manuel Serrat, which Urbina listened to on a battery-powered radio.
-By the time she was eight years old, she had become a frequent performer at family events, possessing a large repertoire that she had learned from her mother or heard on the radio.
+Local radio broadcast rancheras and other songs by Víctor Manuel and Joan Manuel Serrat, which Urbina would listen to on a battery-powered radio.
+By the time she was eight years old, she was a frequent performer at family events, possessing a large repertoire that she had learned from her mother or heard on the radio.

 When she was eleven years old, her mother died, and she was sent to San José to live with her older sisters.
 Urbina learned to play guitar at sixteen years old, and began to hone her skills as a poet and singer-songwriter.
 Soon after, she attended the National University of Costa Rica in Heredia to study music and guitar, during which she won first prize at the university song festival two years in a row.